TongJiayan/Multimodal-Retrieve/README.md

 ### Wiki

 Train with **2173** samples.
 The images were represented by 128-dimensional vector quantized features with SIFT and the text feature is derived from the latent Dirichlet allocation model with 10 dimensions.

+### NUS-WIDE

+Train with **10000** samples due to the limitation of machine.
+The feature used are **225-d block-wise color moments(visual feature)** and **1000-d word-frequency vector(text feature)**.

 ## Test and Evaluate

 For PASCAL datasets, I evaluate the model with **2841** test samples with only one object.

 For Wiki datasets, I evaluate the model with **693** test samples.

+For NUS-WIDE datasets, I evaluate the model with **5000** test samples.

 **Image-to-text :** Retrieve related images with text from testset.
 Return an ordered list, in which each element indicates the index of retrieved image in testset**.**